-- Marijuana for Medical Use: Marijuana that is designated and restricted for use by, and for the benefit of, Qualifying Patients as defined in105 CMR 725.004. - Registered Medical Marijuana Facility (RMMF): Shall mean a not-for-profit entity, as defined by Massachusetts law only, registered by the Massachusetts Department of Public Health under 105 CMR 725.000 that acquires, cultivates, possesses, processes (including development of related products such as food, tinctures, aerosols, oils, or ointments), transfers, transports, sells, distributes, dispenses, or administers marijuana, products containing marijuana, related supplies, or educational materials to registered qualifying patients or their registered personal caregiver as determined by 105 CMR 725.000. - D. Eligible Locations for Registered Medical Marijuana Facilities.
-Registered Medical Marijuana Facilities, other than agricultural operations meeting exemption standards under G.L. c.
-40A § 3, may be allowed by special permit from the Planning and Economic
+Marijuana for Medical Use: Marijuana that is designated and restricted for use by, and for the benefit of, Qualifying Patients as defined in 105 CMR 725.004.

+- Registered Medical Marijuana Facility (RMMF): Shall mean a not-for-profit entity, as defined by Massachusetts law only, registered by the Massachusetts Department of Public Health under 105 CMR 725.000 that acquires, cultivates, possesses, processes (including development of related products such as food, tinctures, aerosols, oils, or ointments), transfers, transports, sells, distributes, dispenses, or administers marijuana, products containing marijuana, related supplies, or educational materials to registered qualifying patients or their registered personal caregiver as determined by 105 CMR 725.000. - D. Eligible Locations for Registered Medical Marijuana Facilities.
+Registered Medical Marijuana Facilities may be allowed by special permit from the Planning and Economic